PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Fall fishing in South Carolina is simply spectacular.
 Cooling water temperatures trigger bass to feed aggressively before winter.
 Schooling activity peaks as bass chase shad on main lake points and humps.

-October on Santee Cooper might be the best bass fishing on the planet.
-I've experienced days with over 100 fish caught following schools of threadfin shad.
-Keep moving and graphing until you find activity, then wear them out with flukes and small swimbaits.
+October on Santee Cooper might offer the best bass fishing on the planet.
+I have experienced days with over 100 fish caught following schools of threadfin shad.
+Keep moving and graphing until you locate activity, then wear them out with flukes and small swimbaits.

 Winter (December-February): The Slow Down

-Winter doesn't end bass fishing in South Carolina – it just changes the approach.
+Winter does not end bass fishing in South Carolina, it simply changes the approach.
 Water temperatures in the 40s-50s concentrate bass on steep structure near deep water.
 Slow presentations with blade baits, jigs, and suspending jerkbaits produce when worked methodically.

 Lake Jocassee shines for trophy smallmouth in winter.
 Fish vertically along bluff walls in 40-60 feet with spoons and blade baits.
-Monticello's warm water discharge area provides unique winter opportunities for active bass.
+Monticello's warm water discharge area provides unique winter opportunities for active bass when other lakes slow down.

 Local Guides and Resources